9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-7.md

 **Prep:**

 - Distribute Lesson 7 | Worksheet 2
-- Draw problem 5 from Lesson 7 | Worksheet 2 on the board

 {% table %}

-1) **Individual work:** Students work on the problems on Lesson 7 | Worksheet.
+1) **Individual work:** Students work on the problems on Lesson 7 | Worksheet 2.
 Remind students to use arguments to solve the problems more efficiently.

 ,,,